-Select “OK” and a new composition should open with these stills now rendered as individual layers in a single image.
+Select OK, and a new composition should open with these stills now rendered as individual layers in a single image.
 Arrange them accordingly; your first frame should occupy the very bottom layer and so forth.

 Again, string your animation from the bottom up.
 (This process works if you are using an older version of Photoshop that does not feature a “Load Files into Stack” option.)
-Simply load your stills into Photoshop, drag them into your new project, and resize the newly created layers accordingly using Photoshop’s transform tool (Edit > Free transform or Ctrl + T, then drag the corners to resize the object).
+Load your stills into Photoshop, drag them into your new project, and resize the newly created layers accordingly using Photoshop’s transform tool (Edit > Free Transform or Ctrl + T), then drag the corners to resize the object).

-You want your end result to look like this, with each frame of the animation separated as a layer and arranged chronologically from the bottom up:
+You want your result to look like this, with each frame of the animation separated as a layer and arranged chronologically from the bottom up:

-Step 2 — Now that you’ve arranged your layers accordingly, you can began sequencing your layers.
+Step 2: Now that you’ve arranged your layers accordingly, you can begin sequencing your layers.
 Again, this process will vary depending on what version of Photoshop you are using.
 If you’re still running CS5 or lower (hey, we won’t judge), access the animation window by opening Window + Animation.
 Likewise, click Window + Timeline in Photoshop CS6 and Photoshop CC to access the Timeline window.
-For Photoshop CC, click the drop-down menu in the middle of the Timeline window and select “Create Frame Animation.”
+For Photoshop CC, click the drop-down menu in the middle of the Timeline window and select Create Frame Animation.

-Once you’ve opened Photoshop’s sequencing tool, click on small, right-facing arrow in the upper-right hand corner, and then select Make Frames From Layers.
+Once you’ve opened Photoshop’s sequencing tool, click on the small, right-facing arrow in the upper-right hand corner, and then select Make Frames From Layers.

-Step 3 — Congratulations!
-You’ve created an animated GIF using still images and now all you have to do is export it out of Photoshop using the process outlined above.
+Step 3: Congratulations!
+You’ve created an animated GIF using still images, and now all you have to do is export it out of Photoshop using the process outlined above.
 For a quick recap:

-Head for File > Save for Web.
+Head for File > Save For Web.
 Remember to keep your GIF no larger than 1MB.
 If necessary, tweak the color, dither, loss, and size settings until your GIF has been resized accordingly.
-Once you’re happy, save your newly minted GIF.
+Once you’re happy, save your newly-minted GIF.